xcube-dev/xcube/docs/source/dataaccess.md

         * `data_descriptor: dict` - Optional metadata or descriptor.
 * `target_protocol: str` - Target Protocol.
 If not provided,
   derived from the given path.
-* `target_options: str` - Additional options for loadings reference files.
-Derived from the first reference with a protocol, if not given.
+* `target_options: str` - Additional options for loading reference files.
-* `remote_protocol: str` - Protocol of the filesystem on which the references will be evaluated.
+* `remote_protocol: str` - Protocol of the filesystem on which the references.
+Derived from the first reference with a protocol, if not given. will be evaluated.
 * `remote_options: str` - Additional options for loadings reference files.
 * `max_gap: int` - Max byte-range gap allowed when merging concurrent requests.